jaredly/j3/Roadmap.md

 - [x] make a node
 - [x] render it fake
-- [ ] change idText to get the real text from it thanks
+- [x] change idText to get the real text from it thanks
+- [ ] change left/right to use the real text

 # Ok folks, so the basic editor, is looking pretty neat